 It just brings it home.

-Or it or talking about this 12-year-old little boy from Reading, California, who noticed that when he went to his grandfather's grave that the graves were not marked with flags on Veterans Day, and this kid starts a movement and they place 40,000 flags at gravesites for our great American heroes.
+Or talking about this 12-year-old little boy from Reading, California, noticed that when he went to his grandfather's grave, that the graves were not marked with flags on Veterans Day.

-It's a, you know, it's showing the American spirit.
+It's showing the American spirit.

 Then the president goes through a laundry list of things that every conservative, all you never Trumpers, are you not happy with the appointment of justices?

-You're not happy that you have a president that supports the second amendment.
+You're not happy that you have a president that supports the Second Amendment?

-You're not happy that the president is move forward to help our brave veterans in their health care decisions and the landmark VA Accountability Act, and that there's even going to be more done properly to do this, or that the president is trying to make Washington accountable.
+You're not happy that the president is moved forward to help our brave veterans in their health care decisions and the landmark VA Accountability Act, and that there's even going to be more done properly to do this, or that the president is trying to make Washington accountable.

 We have eliminated more regulations in our first year than any administration in history.